MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Introduction

 Throughout repeated interactions, humans naturally develop interpersonal relationships and adapt their behaviors to each other across various dimensions, including matching communication styles, establishing common ground, and refining mutual understanding \citep{burgoon1995interpersonal, niederhoffer2002linguistic, wilkes1992coordinating, clark1991grounding, clark1986referring}.
 This type of adaptation is particularly critical in human-AI collaboration, where users have interaction preferences (e.g., having key takeaways at the end of responses or receiving multiple options and their tradeoffs before making a decision) that influence how effectively they can understand and engage with agent responses \citep{sweller1988cognitive, shi2025models}.
 Rather than placing the cognitive burden on the user to repeatedly specify their preferences, conversational agents must be able to continuously learn and adhere to them over time \citep{bickmore2005establishing, shi2025models}.

 Recent works have introduced memory mechanisms to overcome the finite context window of Large Language Models (LLMs) and enable agents to dynamically store and retrieve user-specific information \citep{chhikara2025mem0, wang2025mirix, yan2025memory}.
-Evaluations of these systems generally focus on how accurately agents can recall information and answer questions about past interactions \citep{xu-etal-2022-beyond, maharana2024evaluating, wu2025longmemeval}.
-While such recall abilities are a necessary prerequisite, they do not capture all abilities needed for the intended purpose of these systems, which is to improve long-term interaction with users.
-In particular, it remains unclear whether agents can recognize what information is valuable for future interactions and leverage it effectively.
+Evaluations of these systems generally focus on how accurately agents can recall information and answer questions about past interactions \citep{xu-etal-2022-beyond, maharana2024evaluating, wu2025longmemeval}, rather than their downstream impact on long-term interactions with users.
+While recall is a necessary prerequisite, it does not capture whether agents can recognize what information is useful and leverage it to meaningfully improve future interactions.

 To address this gap, we introduce \textsc{MultiSessionCollab}, a benchmark designed to evaluate how well conversational agents can learn user preference information and leverage it to meaningfully improve interactions during multi-session collaboration.
-The benchmark features user simulators that collaborate with the agent on problem-solving tasks across multiple sessions.
+It features user simulators that collaborate with the agent on problem-solving tasks across multiple sessions.
 Each user has distinct personas and interaction preferences that are derived from psychology, cognitive science, and human-computer interaction research, reflecting realistic human behaviors in collaborative settings (see taxonomy in Appendix \ref{appendix:interaction_preferences}) \citep{wood2007new, sweller2006worked, schwartz2002maximizing}.
 The benchmark is designed so that users progress most effectively when agent responses align with their preferences, incentivizing agents to continuously learn and adhere to preferences.
-An overview of the benchmark is presented in Figure \ref{fig:multisessioncollab}.
+We present an overview in in Figure \ref{fig:multisessioncollab}.